schouery/unit-demand-market-models/README.md

     4 0 12.89
     4 2 13.6852

-In this instance, we have 5 bidders, 3 items and 8 positive valuations.
+In this instance, we have 5 consumers, 3 items and 8 positive valuations.

-Item 0 has value 121.848 for bidder 0 and value 1244.48 for bidder 1.
-Item 1 has value 163.992 for bidder 0 and value 0 for bidder 1.
+Item 0 has value 121.848 for consumer 0 and value 1244.48 for consumer 1.
+Item 1 has value 163.992 for consumer 0 and value 0 for consumer 1.
 And so forth.

 INSTANCES
 ---------

 Inside the folder **instances** we have two subfolder, one called **small** and other called **large**.
-The folder called small contains instances with 50, 100, ..., 300 items (and the same size of bidders) and the folder called large contains instances with 1000, 1500, ..., 3000 items (and the same size of bidders).
+The folder called small contains instances with 50, 100, ..., 300 items (and the same size of consumers) and the folder called large contains instances with 1000, 1500, ..., 3000 items (and the same size of consumers).

 Inside this subfolder we have three folders, one for each model.
 And inside each model folder we have the instances in the file format described before.